Harryleft/taofen-memory/diss/HandwritingModule_refactor_examples.md

 import { useHandwritingLightbox } from '@/hooks/useHandwritingLightbox';
 import { useHandwritingSearch } from '@/hooks/useHandwritingSearch';
 import { useHandwritingPreloader } from '@/hooks/useHandwritingPreloader';
-import FilterControls from './FilterControls';
+import HandwritingFilterControls from './HandwritingFilterControls';
 import ResultsHeader from './ResultsHeader';
-import MasonryGrid from './MasonryGrid';
+import HandwritingMasonryGrid from './HandwritingMasonryGrid';
 import EmptyState from './EmptyState';
 import ErrorState from './ErrorState';
-import LoadingIndicator from './LoadingIndicator';
+import HandwritingLoadingIndicator from './HandwritingLoadingIndicator';

 interface HandwritingModuleProps {
   className?: string;